-Originally proposed in the post-war Pittsburgh, the "New 48" was a lot of talk, but it really never saw much work done.
-Most of the discussion, planning, land acquisitions and right-of-way clearing occurred in the 1960s.
+Originally proposed during post-war Pittsburgh, the "New 48" was a lot of talk; however, it really never saw much work done.
+Most of the discussion, planning, land acquisitions, and right-of-way clearing occurred from the early 1960s to 1974.
 The "New 48" would also have gone by the term "North-South Parkway".
-This was the term for the highway used in White Oak: A Master Plan done by the Pittsburgh Regional Planning Commission in 1960.
+This was the term for the highway used in White Oak: A Master Plan completed by the Pittsburgh Regional Planning Commission in 1960.
 (1)

 The early 60s would see much of the logistical and planning work take place for the new highway.
-On May 24, 1963, a public hearing was held to discuss plans for the new highway; however, there was not any follow up articles published about the hearing.
-Throughout 1964 tensions between Southwestern Pennsylvania Planners and the State Department of Highways escalated as political and business leaders in Southwestern PA began to doubt the commitment from the state.
+On May 24, 1963, a public hearing was held to discuss plans for the new highway; however, there were not any follow-up articles published about the hearing.
+Throughout 1964 tensions between Southwestern Pennsylvania Planners and the State Department of Highways escalated as political and business leaders in Southwestern PA began to doubt the state's commitment.
 On May 22, 1964, Mr. William Proudfit of the Route 48 Association spoke at 9:00 am at a super-conference of State Highways Officials and local leaders held in Monroeville (2).
 Leaders and backers of various other highways also spoke at this conference.
 Unfortunately, it is not known what was discussed.

 The New 48 was one of the top regional priorities throughout the 1960s.
 The county considered the highway from Boston to US 22 as a top priority of construction between 1964-1970.
 The projected cost was $28 million.
-From Boston south to PA 51 was planned for construction between 1970-1976 at a cost of $15 million.
+From Boston South to PA 51 was planned for construction between 1970-1976 for $15 million.
 Both segments would be based on deficit financing and were ranked sixth in importance.
 (3) An Allegheny County status report of the highway in September 1964 said that "Route 48 - PA 51 to Peterman's Corner [The intersection of Saltsburg and Frankstown Road in Penn Hills] is under preliminary design; some parts further along than others."
 (4) A June 1966 status checklist compiled by Allegheny County listed PA 48 from Boston to US 22 as planned for construction in 1968 with completion by the fall of 1969.
-However, final design and property acquisition was not completed.
+However, the final design and property acquisition were never completed.
 (5)

 PAHighways.com webmaster, Jeff Kitsko, has a personal story about the NEW 48: